 The most unique ride at Universal Orlando Resort is the Hogwarts Express.
 Train rides and monorails aren’t that unusual at theme parks, but this attraction is different.
 On the one hand, it’s an elaborately themed experience which totally immerses you in the Harry Potter universe.
 On the other hand, it acts as a link between both Universal theme parks.
 There are stations in Hogsmeade (Islands of Adventure) and Diagon Alley (Universal Studios), so the Hogwarts Express always drops you off at the other park.
 Because of this, Hogwarts Express is only available for visitors with 2-park admission passes.
 If you possess such a 2-park ticket, be sure to use the Hogwarts Express at least once for park-hopping.

 WORTH A VISIT?

 In my opinion, Islands of Adventure is superior to Universal Studios Florida.
 The latter is a rather static amusement park with lots of concrete buildings and a 3D overdose.
 Islands of Adventure has found a better balance between all different attraction types.
 The park offers two awesome dark rides, three great water attractions and Seuss Landing is a wonderful area for families with young children.
-The park currently lacks an extra signature roller coaster, but I’m sure that this problem will be solved soon.
+However, the park’s highlights are obviously the roller coasters.
+Hagrid’s Magical Creatures Motorbike Adventure is one of the world’s best family coasters, The Incredible Hulk’s intensity never fails to amaze and VelociCoaster is able to compete with the planet’s most legendary thrill coasters.
 Overall, Universal’s Islands of Adventure lives up to the expectations.
 So yes, I’d definitely recommend a visit to this park if you’re planning a trip to Florida.

 Universal’s Islands of Adventure